Viral respiratory illness signs and symptoms and severity definitions

 COVID-19

-Enhances monitoring with Public Health support (*)
+Enhanced monitoring with Public Health support (*)

-In addition to the care community following COVID-19 enhanced monitoring (EM) checklist – one or more case.
+In addition to the care community following COVID-19 enhanced monitoring (EM) checklist – one or more case:

 • Public Health will contact the care community and assess if there is need for additional interventions.